Exclusive - TD Bank investment advisor departs after Blackbird shares probe: sources

 The bank confirmed that it compensated customers.
 It did not say how much money was involved.

 Ber did not respond to messages left at a telephone number listed in his name and at his new workplace nor to a message sent via LinkedIn.
 TD said it was not able to pass on contact details for Ber.
-Blackbird Chief Executive Garth Braun declined to comment when contacted by Reuters on Wednesday.

-Calgary-based Blackbird's shares were placed at C$0.55 per share but are trading at C$0.34 after disappointing drilling results on three wells in May and sliding oil prices pressured energy stocks across the board.
+Calgary-based Blackbird's shares were placed at C$0.55 per share but are trading at C$0.32 after disappointing drilling results on three wells in May and sliding oil prices pressured energy stocks across the board.
 It has output of about 868 barrels of oil equivalent per day in the Montney play.

 The sources said Ber faces an investigation by the Investment Industry Regulatory Organization of Canada, which oversees trading activity in Canadian equity markets.
 The agency declined to comment and Reuters was unable to confirm this.